Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

 Bloody irony, I thought, mentally picturing myself scratching a finger open to the sharp blade and then developing a taste for human flesh as a result.

 What a heroic ending.

-I wiped what I could to a dead Rakghoul's stiffening corpse and saw Carth shaking his head in disgust.
+I wiped what I could to a dead rakghoul's stiffening corpse and saw Carth shaking his head in disgust.
 The weapon had to be cleaned better at a later time.
 The same applied to my blaster.
 I knelt to pick up the weapon from the ground and clicked in a new power pack to replace the one, which was already blinking yellow as a warning of reduced performance.
-The barrel was still hot and I frowned when examining the current state of the weapon.
-It was literally dying…dying for a good, throughout cleaning or I was about to see it fail on the most critical moment.
+The barrel was still hot, and I frowned when examining the current state of the weapon.
+It was literally dying…dying for good, throughout cleaning or I was about to see it fail at the most critical moment.
 I very much wanted to avoid that.

 I kriffin' hate gun failures.

-In situations like this I prefer distance.
-Although the galaxy knows much more powerful weapons, I tend to go for the blaster due to the accuracy at low to mid distances, conventional size and non-existent recoil.
-I think it applies to all situations where a point blank contact results as turning into a mindless, flesh-eating monster.
+In situations like this, I prefer distance.
+Although the galaxy knows much more powerful weapons, I tend to go for the blaster due to the accuracy at low to mid ranges, conventional size, and non-existent recoil.
+I think it applies to all situations where a point-blank contact results as turning into a mindless, flesh-eating monster.
 It is just friggin sensible to have a ranged weapon at hand.